Exploring the Limitations of Mamba in COPY and CoT Reasoning: Appendix

 \subsection{More Details of Experiments}

 For the copy task experiments, we mainly refer to the setup by \citet{phonebook}.
-For Transformers, we select the GPT-NeoX architecture \citep{gpt-neox-library} while for Mamba we use the Mamba GitHub repository\citep{Mamba} and all experiments are conducted on A800 GPUs.

-More specifically, for the left part of Figure \ref{fig:ex}, we configure 10 layers for the Transformer (TF) and 5 layers for TF-small, with both having a hidden size of 1024 and RoPE \citep{rope} as the positional encoding.
-For Mamba models, we configured 20 layers and a hidden size of 1024 for Mamba, 20 layers and a hidden size of 720 for Mamba-small-D, 10 layers and a hidden size of 1024 for Mamba-small-L, and 40 layers and a hidden size of 512 for Mamba-small-LD.
+For Transformers, we select the GPT-NeoX architecture \cite{gpt-neox-library} while for Mamba we use the Mamba GitHub repository\cite{Mamba}.
+More specifically, for the left part of Figure \ref{fig:ex}, we configure 10 layers for the Transformer (TF-126M) and 5 layers for TF-63M, with both having a hidden size of 1024 and RoPE \cite{rope} as the positional encoding.
+For Mamba models, we configured 20 layers and a hidden size of 1024 for Mamba-135M, 20 layers and a hidden size of 720 for Mamba-D-67M, 10 layers and a hidden size of 1024 for Mamba-L-67M, and 40 layers and a hidden size of 512 for Mamba-LD-69M.
 We use an online sampling batch size of 8 and set the maximum context length to 220, meaning each example often contains multiple instances.
-AdamW\citep{AdamW} is chosen as the optimizer with a learning rate of 1e-5 and weight decay of 0.1.
-We set $N_{min} = 10$ and $N_max = 30$ for all models.
+AdamW\cite{AdamW} is chosen as the optimizer with a learning rate of 1e-5 and weight decay of 0.1.
+We set $N_{\min} = 10$ and $N_{\max} = 30$ for all models.

-For the middle part of Figure \ref{fig:ex}, the Transformer and Mamba setups match the aforementioned configurations for TF and Mamba.
-Moreover, we set $[N_{min}, N_{max}]$ to $[5, 10]$, $[10, 20]$, $[20, 30]$ and $[30, 40]$ for sequence lengths of 10, 20, 30 and 40 respectively.
+For the right part of Figure \ref{fig:ex}, the Transformer and Mamba setups match the aforementioned configurations for TF and Mamba.
+Moreover, we set $[N_{\min}, N_{\max}]$ to $[5, 10]$, $[10, 20]$, $[20, 30]$ and $[30, 40]$ for sequence lengths of 10, 20, 30 and 40 respectively.

-For the right part of Figure \ref{fig:ex}, we use pretrained Mamba models of size 370M, 1.4B and 2.8B\citep{Mamba}, which are pretrained on the Pile\citep{Pile}.
-For Mamba(2.8B)++, the prompt at the begining is just like: